Notions of Adiabatic Drift in the Quantized Harper model: Drifting the quantized Harper model

-Figure \ref{fig:drift}a shows that at rapid drift rates (with short duration for the drift), transitions take place between eigenstates in the librating region, whereas in the inner part of the circulating region there are diabatic transitions.
+Figure \ref{fig:drift}a shows that at rapid drift rates (with short duration for the drift), transitions take place between eigenstates in the librating region, whereas in the inner part of the circulating region (in the central region of the image panels) there are diabatic transitions.
 At intermediate drift rates ($T/\hbar = 500, 5000$), transitions are suppressed in the librating regions where the dynamical behavior is adiabatic and some transitions can take place in the outer parts of the circulating region.
 With decreasing drift rate, the diabatic transition region in the center of the circulating region shrinks.
 However, Figure \ref{fig:drift}b shows that the drift rate would need to be about 5 orders of magnitude lower than our longest integration to ensure that no transitions take place and that the system drifts adiabatically for any initial state.

 We compare the drift rates for $b$ shown in Figure \ref{fig:drift} to the adiabatic limit for resonance capture estimated for the classical pendulum (following \citet{Quillen_2006}).
 The KNH theorem holds and the classical system is said to be drifting adiabatically if $\dot b \ll \omega_0^2 $ \citep{Quillen_2006} where $\omega_0$ is the frequency of libration and also the timescale of exponential divergence from the hyperbolic fixed point contained in the separatrix.
 This limit is consistent with the requirement that the time to cross the resonance width exceeds the libration period within resonance.
-For the classical pendulum in the form of equation \ref{eqn:pend2}, the frequency of libration $\omega_0 = \sqrt{a\epsilon}$ which is the same as that of the Harper classical Hamiltonian at the bottom of its potential well.
+For the classical pendulum in the form of equation \ref{eqn:pend2}, the frequency of libration

+which is the same as that of the Harper classical Hamiltonian at the bottom of its potential well.
 We define a dimensionless ratio

 where $\Delta b$ is the change in $b$ during a time $T$.
 In the classical setting, drift would be considered adiabatic if

 Each panel in Figure \ref{fig:drift}a, shows the $\beta_{\rm ad}$ parameter computed for the parameters of the integration.
 These are computed using $\hbar = 2 \pi/N$ resulting from quantization \citep{Quillen_2025}.
 For the shortest duration drift (the leftmost panel in Figure \ref{fig:drift}) with $T/\hbar =20$, the ratio $\beta_{\rm ad} = 0.5$ and as this is near 1, the drift is near the adiabatic limit.
 However for $T/\hbar=500$, the ratio $\beta_{\rm ad} = 0.02$ and is below the adiabatic limit for classical resonance capture.
 Figure \ref{fig:drift} illustrates that at drift rates that are well below the classically estimated adiabatic limit for resonance capture, both adiabatic and diabatic transitions are likely.